grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 title: 'Execution context variables'
 excerpt: 'k6/execution module provides the capability to get information about the current test execution state inside the test script'
 ---

-It's often useful to have information about the current test-execution state.
+In some cases, it's really useful to have information about the script's current test-execution state.
+For example, you might want to
-You can access details about the test-exection state with *exection context variables*.
+- Have different VUs run different test logic
+- Use different data for each VU and iteration
+- Figure out the stage that a test is in

+To solve these issues, you can use *execution context variables*.

 ## k6/execution